opencv/opencv/modules/core/doc/xml_yaml_persistence.rst

     :returns: The node content as double.

-FileNode::operator cv::String
+FileNode::operator String
 ------------------------------
 Returns the node content as text string.

-.. ocv:function:: FileNode::operator cv::String() const
+.. ocv:function:: FileNode::operator String() const

     :returns: The node content as a text string.